Now or Never (Jodie Connor song)

-"Now Or Never" is the debut single by British singer-songwriter Jodie Connor, which features vocals from British grime artist Wiley.
-It was released by digital download on 13 January 2011 on Polydor Records.
+"Now or Never" is the debut single by British singer and songwriter Jodie Connor, which features vocals from British grime artist Wiley.
+It was released via digital download on 13 January 2011 on Polydor Records.
 The track was produced by Takeover Entertainment producer David Dawood, who also produced Roll Deep's number one single "Good Times" on which Connor is featured.

 Critical reception

 Robert Copsey of Digital Spy gave the song a positive review stating:

 They say breaking into the music industry takes a combination of talent, persistence and a cheeky wink from good old Lady Luck.
 This tried and tested formula could certainly be applied to Jodie Connor, who was given a shot at the bigtime back in the heady days of April 2010 when she trilled the hook on Roll Deep's chart-topping smash 'Good Times'.